ihmeuw/vivarium/docs/source/tutorials/boids.rst

-   from vivarium import InteractiveContext from vivarium_examples.boids.population import Population from vivarium_examples.boids.location import Location from vivarium_examples.boids.visualization import plot_boids
+   from vivarium import InteractiveContext from vivarium_examples.boids.population import Population from vivarium_examples.boids.movement import Movement from vivarium_examples.boids.visualization import plot_boids

-   sim = InteractiveContext(components=[Population(), Location()])
+   sim = InteractiveContext(
+      components=[Population(), Movement()],
+      configuration={'population': {'population_size': 500}},
+   )

    plot_boids(sim, plot_velocity=True)

 .. plot::

-   from vivarium import InteractiveContext from vivarium.examples.boids import Population, Location, plot_boids
+   from vivarium import InteractiveContext from vivarium.examples.boids import Population, Movement, plot_boids

-   sim = InteractiveContext(components=[Population(), Location()])
+   sim = InteractiveContext(
+      components=[Population(), Movement()],
+      configuration={'population': {'population_size': 500}},
+   )
    plot_boids(sim, plot_velocity=True)

-Calculating Neighbors
+Calculating neighbors
 ---------------------

-The steering behavior in the Boids model is dictated by interactions of each bird with its nearby neighbors.
+The steering behavior in the Boids model is dictated by interactions of each boid with its nearby neighbors.
 A naive implementation of this can be very expensive.
 Luckily, Python has a ton of great libraries that have solved most of the hard problems.

-Here, we'll pull in a `KDTree`__ from SciPy and use it to build a component that tells us about the neighbor relationships of each bird.
+Here, we'll pull in a `KDTree`__ from SciPy and use it to build a component that tells us about the neighbor relationships of each boid.

 __ https://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.cKDTree.html

 .. literalinclude:: ../../../src/vivarium/examples/boids/neighbors.py
    :caption: **File**: :file:`~/code/vivarium_examples/boids/neighbors.py`

-This component creates a :term:`values pipeline <Pipeline>` that other components can use to access the neighbors of each bird.
-(We will use this in the Location component to implement swarming behaviors.)
+This component creates a values pipeline called ``neighbors`` that other components can use to access the neighbors of each boid.

 Note that the only thing it does in ``on_time_step`` is ``self.neighbors_calculated = False``.
 That's because we only want to calculate the neighbors once per time step.
 When the pipeline is called, we can tell with ``self.neighbors_calculated`` whether we need to calculate them, or use our cached value in ``self._neighbors``.

-Swarming Behavior
+Swarming behavior
 -----------------

 Now we know which boids are each others' neighbors, but we're not doing anything